Director

 Dee Churchfield

-As a Person-Centred Counsellor I offer a confidential and safe space in which you can explore any difficulties you may be experiencing.
+As a Humanistic counsellor, I draw on the Person-centred theory.
+My belief is that every individual is unique, and that by working together, we can explore your story in a way that feels supportive and authentic.
+I offer a confidential and safe space in which you can discuss any difficulties you may be experiencing.
 I believe that within a therapeutic relationship in which you feel heard and not judged, you can gain self-awareness and understanding.
 This will enable you to trust in yourself, gain self-confidence, new perspective and make changes.
+I provide a calm, supportive place where we can work together, at your pace, to work on any issues you would like to bring to the sessions.

 Rachael McKeown